 How to make Additional Contributions - No formal action needs to be taken by a city to contribute at a higher level than the required monthly minimum.
-Additional monthly contributions may be made during the normal payroll reporting process by simply providing the increased rate.
+Additional monthly contributions may be made during the normal payroll reporting process by simply providing the increased rate in the "Optional Employer Rate" field.
 Because additional contributions are entirely voluntary, a city may revert to paying the minimum required rate at any time during the year if financial circumstances change.

-If your city would like to explore the impact of any of these rate stabilization techniques on your TMRS plan, please contact Actuarial Services at ActuarialServices@tmrs.com.
+If your city would like to explore the impact of any of these rate stabilization techniques on your TMRS plan, please contact Actuarial Services at Actuarial Services @tmrs.com.